Wine-ing around Prince Edward County

 Our big dinner was supposed to be at the three-star Laurie Raphaël, a restaurant we’d been hearing about for years.
 But it turned out to be a little disappointing.

 The restaurant was completely full, and the tables fairly close together, so it was somewhat noisy.
-And while the service wasn’t bad, by any means, it wasn’t quite three-star, with, for example, the wine sometimes arriving a little after the course it was supposed to accompany.
+And while the service wasn’t bad by any means, it wasn’t quite three-star, either.
+For example, the wine sometimes arrived a little after the course it was supposed to accompany.

 We both had the “menu surprise”, which is a three-course meal for $55, but you don’t have advance warning of what you’re getting.
 After a very nice amuse of gulf shrimp and seaweed, the first course was a duck paté with pistachios, onions, and fruit.
 And while it certainly tasted nice, it seemed a little bland, given that they were working with very flavorful duck.